insected/bobbae_gcp-wiki/Machine-Learning.md

 ### Binning

 [Binning](https://en.m.wikipedia.org/wiki/Data_binning) (also called bucketing) is the process of converting a continuous feature into multiple binary features called bins or buckets, typically based on value range.
-For example, instead of representing age as a single real-valued feature, the analyst could chop ranges of age into discrete bins: all ages between 0 and 5 years-old could be put into one bin, 6 to 10 years-old could be in the second bin, 11 to 15 years-old could be in the third bin, and so on.

 https://towardsdatascience.com/binning-for-feature-engineering-in-machine-learning-d3b3d76f364a